Go to page content

 Sign up for a class and groove your way to a more sociable you!

-Now is a terrific time to start a new hobby or sport!
-If you’re clueless about where you can practise being more social, consider checking out a gym or yoga studio to find your groove.
+Now is a terrific time to start a new hobby or sport.
+If you’re not sure where you can practise being more social, consider checking out a gym or yoga studio to find your groove.
+Take a cooking class to level up your culinary skills and find ways to eat more healthily.
 Or, join a book or photography club if you’re not into sports.

 Say yes more often.

-As you get older, you settle into a routine – grabbing breakfast from your usual deli, shuttling kids from one extracurricular to another on weekends, you get the picture.
-It’s no wonder you’ve forgotten how to be social these days.
+As you get older, you settle into a routine.
+Grabbing breakfast from your usual cafe, shuttling kids from one extracurricular to another on weekendsyou get the picture.
+The daily grind can get in the way of socialisation.

 Take a break from the usual and get your spouse to hold down the fort or take the kids so you can click accept to that poolside get-together.
 Take the leap and RSVP to your CEO’s wedding, even if your work bestie can’t make it.

 It may sound contradictory, but being comfortable alone can draw others to you when they see your confidence flying solo.
-Invitations are an opportunity to be more social, so instead of saying nay, have courage and say yes more often.
+Invitations are an opportunity to be more social, so, have courage and say yes more often.

 Maintain a healthy work-life balance.